 Since 2003, the 168 Film Festival is the crown jewel of our production competition, the 168 Film Project.
 For the first time ever, we are opening the festival to short films produced outside of the 168 competition up to 35 minutes in length.

 The 168 Film Festival is a glitzy, two-day red carpet affair featuring artists from around the world.
 Saturday features the Kids Program, a fantastic lineup of short film premieres, and a surprise event in the evening.
 Sunday's highlights include more screenings from outstanding artists and the annual Red Carpet Walk.
 The gala awards ceremony caps the event, followed by the legendary 168 After Party.

 The 168 Film Festival is August 25-26, 2018 at the Regal Cinemas & Premiere House at LA Live, Downtown Los Angeles.

 Awards & Prizes

-Award trophies will be given for the Best Short Film and Runner-up in the 168 Open Class.
+An award trophy will be given for the Best Short Film in the 168 Open Class.
 There is no cash prize.
-The winner is not eligible for any other 168 or 8168 prizes.
+The winner is not eligible for any other prizes except Audience Favorite.